Overview - updated January 2026

 Plate 8: Snake warning on the path

-Along the way there are a couple of elevated sites with nice views over the ocean, where seats have been provided (Plate 9).
+Along the way there are a couple of elevated sites with nice views over the ocean.

 Plate 10: Old Robb Jetty at low tide